-In order to target your reading instruction and include materials that meet your students’ needs, you need to do regular testing and group accordingly.
-Check out my blog post that takes you through a TARGETED Guided Reading plan!
+First things first… in order to target your reading instruction and include materials that meet your students’ needs, you need to do regular testing and group accordingly.
+I’ve got a great blog post that takes you through a targeted guided reading plan!

-In my opinion, Vocabulary Notebooks should be used daily for students to record vocabulary words, define, use in a sentence and draw a picture.
+In my opinion, Vocabulary Notebooks should be used DAILY for students to record vocabulary words and then define, use the word in a sentence and draw a picture.
 These stay in their bins all year long so they don’t get lost!
 Read more and see everything included in these notebooks here.

 Organization is key to any system.
-Here is how I keep my MDMD bins organzied: Like many of you, I color-code my groups (red, yellow, green and blue) and their bins and folders reflect those colors.
+Here is how I keep my MDMD bins organzied: Like many of you, I color-code my groups (red, yellow, green, and blue) so their bins and folders reflect those colors.
 Their seatwork folders can have the Must Do May Do lists attached or displayed somewhere in the room for them to reference.

 - Is the work too challenging?
 Do I need to modify for that child?